 Definition

-Sample Entry Types: single layer sample entry Container: Sample Table Box ('stbl') Mandatory: A single layer sample entry is mandatory Quantity: One or more sample entries may be present
+Sample Entry Types: single layer sample entry Container: Sample Description Box ('stsd') Mandatory: A single layer sample entry is mandatory Quantity: One or more sample entries may be present

-A single layer sample entry can contain a SingleLayerConfigurationBox, which includes a SingleLayerDecoderConfigurationRecord and a MultiLayerConfigurationBox, which includes a MultiLayerDecoderConfigurationRecord.
+A single layer sample entry may contain a SingleLayerConfigurationBox, which includes a SingleLayerDecoderConfigurationRecord and a MultiLayerSAIBox.
+When the MultiLayerSAIBox is present in the sample entry of a track it indicates that the track contains sample auxiliary information with multilayer bitstream.

+The MultiLayerSAIBox contains the MultiLayerConfigurationBox, which includes a MultiLayerDecoderConfigurationRecord.

 Extension descriptors that should be inserted into the Elementary Stream Descriptor, when used in MPEG-4, may be present.